rehabstudio/animixer/README.md

 2. Source a background ambience sound

-3. Using the SoX command line utility combine each clip from step 1 with the ambience from step 2 For each file run:
+3. Using the SoX command line utility combine each clip from step 1 with the ambience from step 2.
+For each file run:

-		`sox -m step1.wav step2.wav final_result.wav`
+`$ sox -m step1.wav step2.wav final_result.wav`

 ## GIF Generation